141-You Mean I Have to Pay for This?

 The WiFi industry is learning a similar lesson.
 A couple of WiFi suppliers to the airline industry are trying to figure out how to charge for their services.
-(The WiFi suppliers control the pricing so that the airlines can not give it away, as they have tended to do in the past with other benefits…though that trend certainly has ended.)
+(The WiFi suppliers control the pricing so that the airlines cannot give it away, as they have tended to do in the past with other benefits…though that trend certainly has ended.)
 The WiFi suppliers have found that when the service is free, many customers use it.
-But when they charge for the service, even at the low price of $1.00, usage drops drastically off.
+But when they charge for the service, even at the low price of $1.00, usage drops off drastically.

 The companies are trying price schemes that are tied to the length of the trip.
 One plan charges $12.95 for the service when the flight lasts longer than three hours and $9.95 for flights from ninety minutes to three hours.
 If the flight is shorter than ninety minutes, the price is $5.95.

 The WiFi sellers need about 10% of travelers to pay for internet access in order for the service to be profitable.
 That will be difficult.
 A few flights have seen usage in the 12% to 15% range, but they tend to be on longer flights.
 A large percentage of U.S. domestic flights last less than two hours.